-Holders of recognised professional accounting qualifications may be entitled to exemptions and entry to the Fast Track programme.
+Holders of recognised professional accounting qualifications may be entitled to significant exemptions.

 Equivalent accredited international or professional qualifications may also be acceptable.